face-hh/webx/README.md

 Properties whose value type wasn't specified are either measured in `px`, or are colors (`#fff`, `red`, etc.)

-# Lua guide
+## Lua guide

+> "Lua" = WebX JS = Luau

-For those coming from the traditional web...
+In a nutshell for those coming from the traditional web:

 ```diff
 - 1. const test = document.querySelector(".classExample");
 - 2. test.textContent = "abc";